-High school students receive credit for state-identified courses by earning a grade of 70 percent or better.
-For courses that are one full year, students may earn credit if their fall and spring semester average for the year is 70% or higher.
-If a student's average is less than 70 percent for a two semester course (i.e. English I) but the student passes one of the semesters, the student may be granted credit for the semester passed.
-The student will need to retake the failed semester only.\ Credits will be added to all high school transcripts at the conclusion of the fall and spring semesters.
-In the event a 4th year junior needs to be reclassified as a senior, this process will take place at the conclusion of the senior's fall semester and will require the notification of the School Leader, the School Leader's Manager, regional PEIMS leader, and the KTX Registrar.

-Once identified as a senior, the student will be calculated into senior ranking.
+Students receive credit for TEA-identified courses by earning a grade of 70 percent or better.
+For courses that are one full year, students may earn credit if their fall and spring semester average for the year is 70% or higher, no exceptions.
+If a student's average is less than 70 percent for a two semester course (i.e. English I) but the student passes one of the semesters, the student may be granted credit only for the semester passed.
+The student will need to retake the failed semester only.
+Credits will be added to all high school transcripts at the conclusion of the fall and spring semesters.
+In the event a 4th year junior needs to be reclassified as a senior, this process will take place at the conclusion of the senior's fall semester and will require the notification of the School Leader, Head of Schools, and campus PEIMS coordinator.
+Once identified as a senior, the student will be included into senior class ranking.

-Locally developed courses will not receive state credit.
+Locally developed courses will not receive state credit and are not encouraged.
+If a school is offering a locally developed course, the school must receive express written permission from the school manager (HOS/DHOS), and the Managing Director of High Schools or State Superintendent.
 High school courses taken at middle school (Spanish, algebra, computer science) will receive high school credit but will not be calculated in grade point average.